 - noninfectious spondylodiscitis: Andersson lesion

 - pseudoarthroses may form at fracture sites

 Hip involvement is generally bilateral and symmetric, with uniform joint space narrowing, axial migration of the femoral head sometimes reaching a state of protrusio acetabuli, and a collar of osteophytes at the femoral head-neck junction.

 There can be bridging or fusion of the pubic symphysis.

 Knees demonstrate uniform joint space narrowing with bony proliferation.

 Hands are generally involved asymmetrically, with smaller, shallower erosions and marginal periostitis.

-Shoulder joint involvement is not uncommon and demonstrate large erosion of anterolateral aspect of humeral head producing 'hatchet' deformity.
+Shoulder joint involvement is not uncommon and demonstrates a large erosion of the anterolateral aspect of the humeral head, producing a 'hatchet' deformity.